AdamCarnaffan/ericius_aurantiaco/README.md

 ## What it is

-This web application and chrome extension displays a figure from 0-100 on a sliding colour scale of red to green, along with a sad-meh-happy emoji beside the headline of every news article from a google search.
+This web application displays a figure from 0-100 on a sliding colour scale of red to green beside the headline of every news article from a google search.
+Users can also rate the news article based their perception of the level of credibility to provide feedback for the community.

 ## Goal